R-y-a-n-M-o-k/AI-Chatbot-Grading-Results/README.md

 5. Prompts used for grading

 ## Physics Problem Dataset + Mark Scheme
 The problem data set consists of 30 questions in three topics (Classical Mechanics - CM, Quantum Mechanics - QM, Electromagnetic Theory - EM).
 These are used to generate solutions and grade the solutions.
 Both AI and Human graders use the mark scheme when grading.
 Some problems have a corresponding figure which are also included here.
+For convenience and to keep track of results for each physics problem during grading, we index a physics problem in each topic by question number, for instance EM Q7.
+The labeling is given by the question data set PDF and is used for many subsequent TeX files.

 ## Generated GPT-4 Solutions
 GPT-4 was asked to generate 90 solutions to the physics problems in the dataset - 3 solutions for each problem.
 The solutions stored are given in their LaTeX forms, they are also sorted by topic.